 What do people value about working with me?

 All of this is just marvellous!
-We all got some much out of the day, you have really inspired us all, gave us great insights and set us up for some brilliant engagement!
+We all got so much out of the day, you have really inspired us all, gave us great insights and set us up for some brilliant engagement!
 You should be proud of the effect your training has had on the team – they are actively thinking about the audience and working with each other on this.
 Totally brilliant.

 Claire Tunstall, Head of Art, Archives and Records Management, Unilever